publicdocs/uscode/assets/md/titles/usc11A/us/usc/t11a/courtRules1/m__us_usc_t11a_courtRules1_rule2009.md

 ### Rule 2009.
 Trustees for Estates When Joint Administration Ordered

-    (a) __Election of Single Trustee for Estates Being Jointly Administered.
-If the court orders a joint administration of two or more estates under Rule 1015(b), creditors may elect a single trustee for the estates being jointly administered, unless the case is under subchapter V of chapter 7 of the Code.__
+    (a)  __Election of Single Trustee for Estates Being Jointly Administered__  __.__

+     If the court orders a joint administration of two or more estates under Rule 1015(b), creditors may elect a single trustee for the estates being jointly administered, unless the case is under subchapter V of chapter 7 of the Code.

-    (b) __Right of Creditors To Elect Separate Trustee.
-Notwithstanding entry of an order for joint administration under Rule 1015(b), the creditors of any debtor may elect a separate trustee for the estate of the debtor as provided in § 702 of the Code, unless the case is under subchapter V of chapter 7.__
+    (b)  __Right of Creditors To Elect Separate Trustee__  __.__

+     Notwithstanding entry of an order for joint administration under Rule 1015(b), the creditors of any debtor may elect a separate trustee for the estate of the debtor as provided in § 702 of the Code, unless the case is under subchapter V of chapter 7.

-    (c) __Appointment of Trustees for Estates Being Jointly Administered.__
+    (c)  __Appointment of Trustees for Estates Being Jointly Administered__  __.__

         (1) Chapter 7 Liquidation Cases.
 Except in a case governed by subchapter V of chapter 7, the United States trustee may appoint one or more interim trustees for estates being jointly administered in chapter 7 cases.